AniketGupta25/hard-hat-care/README.md

 We featured a robust interactive website that enables employers to organize and examine the mental well-being of their employees.

-INTENDED USE CASE: Corporate officers can periodically leverage this tool to identify employees most at risk for depression and get them treatment.
+**USE CASE:** Corporate officers can periodically leverage this tool to identify employees most at risk for depression and get them treatment.

-**PLEASE NOTE:** Hard-Hate Care is not intended to diagnose depression.
+**DISCLAIMER:** Hard-Hate Care is not intended to diagnose depression.
+This does not provide medical advice.
+Please seek professional care only.

 ## Hard hats are not enough :triangular_flag_on_post: